gophersgang/gb-dep/Readme.md

 ## Non-Features
   - support Golang < 1.8
-  - automatic resolution for possible major / minor / patch requirements (you do this by manually)
+  - automatic resolution for possible major / minor / patch requirements (there is not good way for this right now)

 ## Why?